Wyoming Lane-Splitting Motorcycle Accident Lawyers

 Lane-splitting occurs when a motorcycle passes between lanes of traffic traveling in the same direction, usually on top of the lane divider.
 Motorcycle riders lane-split in order get around or through slower-moving traffic, but the practice is illegal in Wyoming.

 If you are a driver, and you hit a lane-splitting motorcyclist, or if you are a biker who lane-split and were hit, you may have questions regarding who is at fault for the accident.
-If you or a loved one has been in an accident, contact a Gillette motorcycle accident lawyer at Steven Titus & Associates, P.C., today at (307) 257-7800 to set up a free consultation.
+If you or a loved one has been in an accident in Campbell County, contact a Gillette motorcycle accident lawyer at Steven Titus & Associates, P.C., today at (307) 257-7800 to set up a free consultation.
 Let our trial attorneys hear about your case and see how we can help.

 Any and all lane splitting on a motorcycle is prohibited in the state of Wyoming.
 Wyoming Statute 31-5-115 (g) states: No person shall operate a motorcycle between lanes of traffic or between adjacent lines or rows of vehicles.